-- Start out a design from the beginning itself, that allows significant adjustability for field harmonics and mechanical parameters (cable thickness, wedges, etc.). - A flexible design is generally economical, efficient and produces magnets with better performance.
+• Start out with a design that allows significant adjustability for field harmonics and mechanical parameters (cable thickness, wedges, etc.).

+• A flexible design is generally economical, efficient and produces magnets with better performance.
 I think it's a prudent approach.

 Geometric: Start with a larger than required shim and midplane cap.
 Then adjust it, as required without changing the cross-section of the cured coil.
 One can also adjust the layers of wedge/cable insulation, if needed.
-These three parameters can adjust, first two allowed harmonics and pre-stress or cable insulation.
+These three parameters can adjust the first two allowed harmonics and pre-stress or cable insulation.
 This approach was used extensively in various RHIC magnets.